johnsonsg/IIFE/README.md

   - [It does not pollute the global object namespace - Code Example](#does-not-pollute-the-global-object-namespace)
   - [Private Variables and Methods from Closure - Code Example](#private-variables-and-methods-from-closure)
   - [The Module Pattern - Code Example](#the-module-pattern)
+* The Revealing Pattern: (Variation of the Module Pattern)